“A man is what he thinks about all day long.” – Ralph Waldo Emerson

 “We only have what we give.” — Isabel Allende

 Even though at times it doesn’t seem so, all we are in this world is what we give.
-Your employer pays you according to your contribution to the firm, the people around you love and respect you according to the effort you put into building and maintaining those relationships.
+Your employer pays you according to your contribution to the company, the people around you love and respect you according to the effort you put into building and maintaining those relationships.

-The world is but a mirror.
+The world is but a mirror of who you are.

 What we give to the world becomes our legacy.
 What we give becomes the one thing people will never forget.